Cherry Pistachio Biscotti Cookies

 - Using a cutting board and knife, chop the dried cherries into small bits.

-- With a nut chopper, coarsely chop the shelled pistachio nuts.
+- With a nut chopper or knife and cutting board, coarsely chop the shelled pistachio nuts.
 Set aside until ready to use.

 Mix the Dough